asok/projectile-rails/README.md

 ```el
 (add-hook 'projectile-mode-hook 'projectile-rails-on)
 ```
-That will start it only if the current project is a Rails project.
+That will start it only if the current project is a Rails project (either application or an engine).

 Probably you should read Projectile's [README](https://github.com/bbatsov/projectile) on setting up the completion system, caching and indexing files.
 Although the default settings are quite sensible and you should be ready to go without much tweaking.